webdriverio/workshop/chapter_10.md

   3.1. check if you can clear completed ToDos
   3.2. check filtering of ToDos

 A full documentation on how page objects can be written with WebdriverIO can be found in the [docs](https://webdriver.io/docs/pageobjects.html).
-The goal of this excercise is to make your initial test look as follows:
+The goal of this exercise is to make your initial test look as follows:

 ```js
 const TodoApp = require('../pageobjects/main.page')